The 5 Daily Prayers of Islam (Pillar 2)

 - Personal fellowship with God – When we spend intentional time focused on prayer with our heavenly Father, the intimacy of our relationship with Him takes tremendous steps forward.
 This isn’t anything magical due to memorized, empty phrases but rather a supernatural response to the Spirit speaking to our hearts and enabling us to speak God’s thoughts and desires back to Him.
 Jesus told us in the Sermon on the Mount that the heart of Christian prayer is humility, repentance, worship, and confident longing for the Kingdom of God (Matthew 6:5-15; Luke 11:1-13; 18:9-14).

 - Fellowship with other Christians – Christian fellowship comes through the Holy Spirit working within our hearts, through prayer.
-Muslims must depend on the consistent acts and recitations to maintain their community with other Muslims, but the Christian trusts the God of our prayers.
+Muslims must depend on consistent acts and recitations to maintain their community with other Muslims, but the Christian trusts the God of our prayers.
 The One we speak to in prayer is monumentally more important than the recitations we make.
 Likewise, the posture of our hearts is more important than the posture of our bodies.

 - Hearts are changed – As our intimacy with the Father grows, our hearts are conformed more to the heart of God.
 Sins that break the heart of God will burden ours.
 We will long for and pray deeply for more faithful days of walking with Jesus.
 Acts 4:31 reminds us that Christians are also emboldened through prayer and communion with God.
-By humbly submitting ourselves to worship and listen in prayer, the Lord gives us renewed confidence in the Truth of the Gospel.
-Our confidence doesn’t come from the solidarity of the act of praying with other brothers and sisters (although this is important), but rather comes from the identity of the One whom we are praying to.
-Praying and think over the glory and love of Christ gives us the love and boldness we need to proclaim the Gospel to Muslims and anyone else who is separated from God.
+By humbly submitting ourselves to worship and listening in prayer, the Lord gives us renewed confidence in the Truth of the Gospel.
+Our confidence doesn’t come from the solidarity of the act of praying with other brothers and sisters (although this is important), but rather comes from the identity of the One to whom we are praying to.
+Praying and thinking over the glory and love of Christ gives us the love and boldness we need to proclaim the Gospel to Muslims and anyone else who is separated from God.

 - Souls are saved – Finally, Jesus Himself believers in the first century to “pray earnestly to the Lord of the harvest to send out laborers into His harvest” (Luke 10:2).
 God is on a mission to save souls and bring people unto Himself from every tribe and tongue (Revelation 7:9-17).
 This is the missio dei (mission of God).
 But, praise God, He uses the Church to reach these people through faithful prayer, sacrificial love, and persistent proclamation of the Gospel.
 He doesn’t need us, but like a loving earthly father, He brings us into His work.
 For His joy, He responds to our prayers by bringing people to salvation in Jesus.
 It is, after all, the Holy Spirit who quickens the souls of men to respond in repentance and faith in Christ.